Living Well in the Community

 Photo by Justin Katigbak / Disabled and Here

-NH DHP is partnering with Granite State Independent Living to offer Living Well in the Community (LWIC) workshops to New Hampshire adults with disabilities.
-This 10 session workshop may help you choose and work on a personal goal, experience peer support, create more possibilities in your life, and make improvements to your health and wellness.
+The NH Disability and Health Program (DHP) has partnered with Exeter Parks and Recreation and Granite State Independent Living to offer Living Well in the Community (LWIC) workshops to New Hampshire adults with disabilities.
+This 10-session workshop is designed to help participants choose and work on a personal goal, experience peer support, and make improvements to their health and wellness.
+Emilia Poehlman, a LWIC facilitator, shared: “One of the most impactful parts of facilitating this workshop is seeing participants connect, support one another, and exchange meaningful resources.”

 This class is taught using facilitated discussions, fun activities, informative health videos, and useful information.
 Living Well in the Community (LWIC) participants must be 18 years or older, a New Hampshire resident, and identify as a person with a disability.